rocky-linux/documentation/docs/books/incus_server/06-profiles.md

 +-------------------+---------+----------------------+------+-----------+-----------+
 ```

 That should have happened with a stop and start of the container, but it does not.
-Assuming that you want to use a DHCP assigned IP address every time, you can fix this with a simple crontab entry.
+Assuming you want to use a DHCP-assigned IP address every time, you can fix this with a simple crontab entry.
 To do this, you need to gain shell access to the container by entering:

 ```bash
 incus shell rockylinux-test-9
 ```

-Next, lets determine the path to `dhclient`.
-To do this, because this container is from a minimal image, you will need to first install `which`:
+Next, let's determine the path to `dhclient`.
+To do this, because this container is from a minimal image, you will need first to install `which`:

 ```bash
 dnf install which
 ```

-then run:
+Then run:

 ```bash
 which dhclient
 ```

-which will return:
+Which will return:

 ```bash
 /usr/sbin/dhclient